B i o

 Declared by the American Liszt Society as “A sensitive pianist, Solomon’s playing is poetic, beautiful and moving with deep feeling.”
 American pianist Solomon Eichner has performed in England, Italy, Germany, Austria, Poland and throughout the U.S.

-Sponsored by the March of the Living Foundation, Solomon performed for the 75th anniversary of the liberation of Auschwitz in April 2018 alongside Cellist Amit Peled and Violinist Yevgeny Kutik at the Krakow Philharmonic Hall and at Auschwitz in front of a crowd of 20,000 people, in addition to a solo recital at the Krakow Jewish Cultural Center .
+Sponsored by the March of the Living Foundation, Solomon performed for the 75th anniversary of the liberation of Auschwitz alongside Cellist Amit Peled and Violinist Yevgeny Kutik at the Krakow Philharmonic Hall, Jewish Cultural Center and at Auschwitz in front of a crowd of 20,000 people.

 Solomon debuted at Carnegie Hall in April 2016 after winning the “GoldenKey Debut” International Competition in New York City.